-SHTF received and reviewed comments and suggestions that were received from the public.
-In order to allow for a full internal interview and research process, the SHTF requested an extension of its deadline for this important topic.
+Alternatives: In order to allow for a full internal interview and research process, the SHTF requested an extension of its deadline for this important topic.
 The SEC approved an extension until October 11, 2013.
 During the summer 2013, the SHTF issued interim recommendations to President Loh and the SEC.
 The SHTF recommended that the University take several immediate interim steps to effect key improvements to its Title IX program compliance before the beginning of the 2013-2014 academic year.
 The President approved the interim recommendations on July 16, 2013.
 The three areas of interim recommendation included: (1) identifying an Interim Title IX Coordinator to immediately revise and enhance communications regarding sexual misconduct prior to the start of the Fall semester and to help facilitate the training pilot for incoming freshmen, (2) initiating a formal search for a new full-time, dedicated Title IX Coordinator and Title IX Investigator, and (3) directing the University Legal Office to initiate a review and rewrite of the campus policies on sexual misconduct.
-Alternatives: To not approve the recommendations, including the comprehensive recommended Policy on Sexual Misconduct, and risk being in non-compliance with federal regulations and guidance.
+The SHTF approved its final recommendations on August 7, 2013.
+To not approve the recommendations, including the comprehensive recommended Policy on Sexual Misconduct, and risk being in non-compliance with federal regulations and guidance.
 Risks: There are no associated risks with the approval of this report and its recommendations.
 Financial Implications: Resources will be needed to fund the establishment of the Title IX Office and related procedural changes on campus, including the establishment of a required training program for students and employees.
 Further Approvals Required: Senate Approval, Presidential Approval